About

 He works regularly as a dramaturg, assisting both writers and theatre-makers in the creation of ambitious new work, as well as frequently working as an acting tutor.
 He has also directed three short films, Shang High, Doll’s House (Best Film, Moorabbin Short Film Festival, 2019) and Behind Her Eyes.

-Robert holds a Bachelor of Performing Arts (Honours, First Class) from Monash University, a Masters of Directing for Performance from the Victorian College of the Arts, and lectures in Theatre Studies at CollArts.
+Robert holds a Bachelor of Performing Arts (Honours, First Class) from Monash University, a Masters of Directing for Performance from the Victorian College of the Arts, and currently lectures on Theatre Studies at CollArts.

 To explore his company Burning House please visit www.burninghousetheatre.com.